How do you say “epee”?

 For kids, it usually takes a little longer to be ready for competition.
 We occasionally do in-club tournaments, which is a good introduction to the format and routine for kids, and then we go for local events and branch out from there.

 Tournament experience is critical for tournament success, so we encourage our fencers to get out there and go for it once they start getting the hang of things.

 How often and where do we compete?

-There is usually at least one tournament each month that we encourage our fencers to attend.
+There is usually at least one tournament each month for those ages 13+ that we encourage our fencers to attend.
 Most tournaments are on weekends, at a fencing club or a school gym, and are within a 3.5 hour drive.
 Frequent locations include Des Moines, Ames, Iowa City, Sioux City, Lincoln, Minneapolis, Kansas City, St. Louis, and Chicago.
 There are 8 national events with hundreds of athletes held at convention centers in different cities every year, and when there is one in the Midwest, we strongly encourage our fencers to attend.
 Our most competitive fencers frequently do 2-3 tournaments a month from Oct.-April and 2-3 national events per year.

 Youth epee events are more sparse in this part of the country, but now that we have more space, we’ll be hosting more events for the under 13 kids.

 How long have you guys been doing this?